ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Experiment

 \subsection{Main Results}

-Table \ref{table_dev_best} shows the best results obtained on the STS-B development sets.
-We highlight the highest numbers among models with the same pre-trained encoder as bold. $\clubsuit$ denotes the evaluation results from the official published model by \cite{gao2021simcse}.
-It can be seen that our proposed ESimCSE outperforms unsup-SimCSE by +2.40\% on BERT$_{base}$, +2.19\% on BERT$_{large}$ , +1.19\% on RoBERTa$_{base}$ , +0.26\% on RoBERTa$_{large}$, respectively.

-The comparison between the proposed ESimCSE and unsup-SimCSE on the development set gives us the first glance at the superiority of the proposed ESimCSE.
-Then we further evaluate the corresponding checkpoints on the test sets.
-Table \ref{table_test_best} shows the evaluation results on 7 STS test sets.
-It can be seen that ESimCSE substantially improves the measurement of semantic textual similarity in different settings of base models over the previous state-of-the-art unsup-SimCSE.
-Specifically, our proposed ESimCSE outperforms unsup-SimCSE by +2.02\% on BERT$_{base}$, +0.90\% on BERT$_{large}$ , +0.87\% on RoBERTa$_{base}$ , +0.55\% on RoBERTa$_{large}$, respectively.
+Table \ref{table_test_best} shows the models' performance on seven semantic textual similarity (STS) test sets.
+We mainly select SimCSE for comparison, since it is the current state-of-the-art and shares the same setting as our approach.
+In addition, we also use IS-BERT \cite{zhang2020unsupervised}, CT-BERT \cite{carlsson2021semantic}, ConSERT \cite{yan2021consert}, SG-OPT \cite{kim2021self}, BERT-flow \cite{li2020sentence}, Mirror-BERT \cite{liu2021fast} as baselines.
+It can be seen that ESimCSE improves the measurement of semantic textual similarity in different settings over SimCSE.
+Specifically, ESimCSE outperforms SimCSE by +2.02\% on BERT$_{base}$, +0.90\% on BERT$_{large}$ , +0.87\% on RoBERTa$_{base}$ , +0.55\% on RoBERTa$_{large}$, respectively.

-We also explore how much improvement it can bring to unsup-SimCSE when only using word repetition or momentum contrast.
-As shown in table \ref{table_compare_dev} and \ref{table_compare_test}, either word repetition or momentum contrast can bring substantial improvements to unsup-SimCSE.
-It means that both proposed methods to enhance the positive pairs and negative pairs are effective.
-Better yet, these two modifications can be superimposed (ESimCSE) to get further improvements.